google/autocxx/README.md

 a.do_a_thing();
 ```

-The existing cxx facilities are used to allow safe ownership of C++ types from Rust; specifically things like `std::unique_ptr` and `std::string`.
+The existing cxx facilities are used to allow safe ownership of C++ types from Rust; specifically things like `std::unique_ptr` and `std::string` - so the Rust code should
+not typically require use of unsafe code, unlike with normal `bindgen` bindings.

 # How it works